Jennifer Grimes

 Strategy 3: Upgrading infrastructure strategically

-FERPA strongly encourages protecting personally identifiable information with measures such as encryption in transit and at rest, implementing role-based access controls so teachers see only their own classes, and ensuring vendor contracts include clear data-deletion timelines, but these are best practices rather than explicit FERPA requirements.
+Security considerations have become increasingly urgent, with a 35% increase in cyber attacks on educational settings in just one year.
+FERPA strongly encourages protecting personally identifiable information through encryption in transit and at rest, role-based access controls so teachers see only their own classes, and vendor contracts with clear data-deletion timelines.

 Budget pressure is real, so phase your upgrades thoughtfully.
-This helps transform your campus into an AI-enabled school without overspending on devices all at once.
 Start with buildings hosting your AI pilot, then expand as funding becomes available.
-For smaller schools, cloud hosting may reduce upfront capital costs and scale automatically during testing season, while on-premises servers remain viable if you already maintain a robust data center.
+For smaller schools, cloud hosting may reduce upfront capital costs and scale during testing season, while on-premises servers remain viable if you already maintain a robust data center.
+Consider that 80% of schools are moving toward cloud-based learning environments to support scalable AI applications.

 Strategy 4: Launching a low-risk pilot program

-A focused six-week pilot lets you test AI tools without disrupting daily routines, aligning perfectly with your existing grading periods.
+A focused 6-week pilot lets you test AI tools without disrupting daily routines, aligning perfectly with existing grading periods.
+Structure your timeline for weeks 1-2 to cover account configuration, permissions, and hands-on training, adjusting the schedule as needed for block schedules, trimester systems, or other instructional calendars.

-Spend weeks 1-2 on setup: configure accounts, secure permissions, and provide hands-on training.
-During weeks 3-4, teachers can use AI tools with students while you offer technical support and twice-weekly check-ins.
-Use weeks 5-6 to collect data, review results, and refine workflows for broader implementation.
+During weeks 3-4, teachers can use AI tools with students while you provide technical support and twice-weekly check-ins.
+Weeks 5-6 focus on collecting data, reviewing results, and refining workflows.

 Supporting successful AI adoption in your school